corbado/example-passkeys-flutter/README.md

 ## 2. Prerequisites

-Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in our [developer panel](https://app.corbado.com).
-Use your project ID to adjust the env.json file accordingly.
-(Switch the project ids there to your one)
+Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create a project in our [developer panel](https://app.corbado.com).
+In the root folder create an env.json file and copy the contents from env.json.spec.
+Then fill in your projectID in the newly created env.json file.

-### 3. Android
+## 3. Android

 ### 3.1.
-Obtain the SHA-256 fingerprint of your signing certificate
+Add Android app to developer panel

-The raw SHA-256 fingerprint of your debug signing key can be obtained by executing ```keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android```.
+Inside the developer panel, you need to enter the SHA-256 fingerprint (e.g. 6H:A7:BC:9A:...) of your debug signing key which can be obtained by executing ```keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android```.

-We also need it base64URL encoded, so please take the raw SHA256 fingerprint and enter it here: https://www.rapidtables.com/convert/number/hex-to-ascii.html.
-Next, copy the resulting string and enter it here: https://www.base64url.com/encode.
-Take the resulting base 64 URL encoded string and save it for later.

-### 3.1.
-Assetlinks.json
+### 3.2.
+(Optional) Bind the passkeys to your own domain
-For the webauthn protocol a relying party is needed.
+For the webauthn protocol a so called relying party is needed.
 This is the domain which the passkey belongs to.
-To verify the app against a domain, the domain's webserver needs to host `domain/.well-known/assetlinks.json`.
+To associate your domain with the app, your domain's webserver needs to host an assetlinks.json file:
-Corbado automatically provides you with an individual domain which hosts this file for you (pro-xxx.auth.corbado.com) (option 1).
-Alternatively, you can use your own website as relying party if you host the file yourself (option 2).

-#### 3.1.1.
-Option 1: Let Corbado host the assetlinks.json file automatically

-If you choose to let Corbado host the file you don't have to do anything here :)

-#### 3.1.2.
-Option 2: Remote hosting of the assetlinks.json

-If you want to host `assetlinks.json` yourself, use the following JSON template and store it under
+Use the following JSON template and store it under
 ```https://your-domain.com/.well-known/assetlinks.json```:

 ```json